CDC to stop reporting new COVID infections as public health emergency winds down

 The CDC will also continue to monitor and report how many people are dying from COVID as well as how often people are getting so sick they end up requiring care in emergency rooms.

-Wastewater monitoring for the virus, as well as the percentage of people testing positive for the virus — "test positivity" — will provide additional crucial metrics, he says.
+Wastewater monitoring for the virus will provide additional crucial metrics, he says.

 In addition, the agency will continue to monitor genetic analyses of the virus, including among arriving international travelers, to spot any new, potentially worrisome variants.